• Skip to primary navigation

 How to make torta Chaja

-Step 1.
-To make sponge cake, preheat oven to 355°F (180°C).
+Step 1: To make sponge cake, preheat the oven to 355°F (180°C).
 Brush an 8-inch (20-cm) round cake pan with melted butter, flour it, and refrigerate the prepared mold.

 Pro tip: Consult the recipe for classic sponge cake for step-by-step photographed explanations, helpful tips, and tricks.

-Step 3.
-Bring the bowl over a bain-marie or water bath to warm the mixture to 104°F (40°C), whisking constantly.
+Step 3: Bring the bowl over a bain-marie (water bath) to warm the mixture to 104°F (40°C), whisking constantly.

 Pro tip: To check, just lift a small amount of batter with the whisk.
 The ribbon stage is reached if the batter falls and the pattern maintains its shape for at least 3-4 seconds.

-Step 5.
-Sift the flour in a few additions and gently mix with a rubber spatula, working from the bottom to the top, slightly rotating the bowl.
+Step 5: Sift the flour in a few additions, then gently mix with a rubber spatula, working from the bottom up and slightly rotating the bowl.

 Pro tip: Check the doneness of the cake with a toothpick or a cake tester: it should come out clean out of the center of the cake.

-Step 9.
-To make creme Chantilly, chill the bowl of a stand mixer and the whisk attachment in the freezer for 10 minutes.
+Step 9: To make creme Chantilly, chill the bowl and whisk attachment of a stand mixer in the freezer for 10 minutes.
 Pour the cold heavy cream into the bowl and beat at low speed for a minute.
-Continue to beat, reaching the soft peaks.
+Continue beating until soft peaks form.

 Pro tip: Consult the recipe for French Chantilly cream (aka sweetened whipped cream) for step-by-step photographed explanations, helpful tips, and tricks.

-Step 10.
-Add icing sugar and continue whisking.
-Gradually, speed up the mixer and beat the cream through medium to stiff peaks.
+Step 10: Add icing sugar and continue whisking.
+Gradually increase the mixer speed and beat the cream to medium to stiff peaks.
 Check the cream's consistency every 3-5 seconds to avoid over-whisking.

-Step 14.
-Place the first sponge layer on a serving plate or a cake board and soak it with peach syrup using a pastry brush.
+Step 14: Place the first sponge layer on a serving plate or cake board, and brush it with peach syrup using a pastry brush.

-Step 16.
-Place the second layer of the cake on top and press it down gently but firmly with your hands to make sure it sticks to the first layer.
+Step 16: Place the second layer of the cake on top, then press it down gently but firmly with your hands to ensure it sticks to the first layer.
 Soak it in the syrup.

 Sponge cake layer with dulce de leche and crushed meringue